CharlieJT/Simon-Memory-Game/README.md

 - #### Backgrounds

-    All background images have been requested by the developer with permission to use them for educational purposes.
+    All background images have been requested by the developer and been granted permission to use them for educational purposes.

     - The main background of the Simon board game is an image of a flat surface with a navy blue laminate effect to insinuate either a floor or a table top.
 This gives a nice surface top for the Simon Board to be positioned on.
 The